To comment on WLA's position on state library issues or get more involved, please contact the LD&L Chair or a member of the committee.

 The Wisconsin Library Association affirms that:

-- Wisconsin libraries make a significant contribution to the qualify of life for all Wisconsin residents by providing lifelong learning opportunities.
+- Libraries contribute to the quality of life for Wisconsin residents by providing lifelong learning opportunities.

-- Wisconsin libraries play a key role in early literacy and school readiness for both classroom and home-based education.
+- Libraries play a key role in independent learning, and both classroom and home based education.

-- Wisconsin librarians provide Wisconsin residents with the essential information services they need to succeed at school, at work and in their personal lives.
+- Librarians provide Wisconsin residents with the essential information services they need to succeed at school, at work and in their personal lives.

 The Wisconsin Library Association supports state legislative policy that:

-- Ensures that all the people of Wisconsin have the broadest possible access to information resources and materials.
+- Ensures all Wisconsin residents have the broadest possible access to information resources and materials.

-- Preserves the fundamental principle of publicly-funded free and open access to library materials and services.
+- Preserves the fundamental principle of publicly-funded free and open access to library materials and services first established by Wisconsin law in 1872.

 - Ensures privacy in the use of library materials and services.

-- Supports the development of collections and resources for libraries of all types.
+- Supports the development of print collections, learning tools and digital resources for libraries of all types.

 - Broadens the availability of communications technology for educational and information resources.